joshuaalley/joshuaalley.github.io/research.md

 # Working Papers

-- Alliances: Force Multiplier or Foreign Entanglement? - (2019)
+- Alliance Participation and Military Spending - (2019)
 - Reassessing the Public Goods Model of Alliances - (2019)
 - Post-Civil War Conflict Management Institutions and FDI -  with Caroline Hartzell (2019)
 - Countering the Adaptable and Resilient: U.S. Foreign Terrorist Organization (FTO) List and Terrorist Attacks - with Hyeran Jo and Brian Phillips (2019)